olgaemms/davidemms.github.io/_posts/2019-09-18-020-running-your-own-orthofinder-analysis.md

 9. That's it!
 It will take from around 20 mins to a few hours to run, depending on how many cores you have and the speed of your machine.
 Assuming everything worked fine then the last few lines of OrthoFinder's output will look something like this:

 ```
-Species-by-species orthologues directory:
-   /home/emms/orthofinder-tutorial/proteomes/primary_transcripts/OrthoFinder/Results_Oct11/Orthologues/

-Orthogroup statistics:
-   Statistics_PerSpecies.tsv   Statistics_Overall.tsv   Orthogroups_SpeciesOverlaps.tsv
+Results:
+    /home/emms/orthofinder_tutorial/proteomes/primary_transcripts/OrthoFinder/Results_Nov26/

-OrthoFinder assigned 116961 genes (89.4% of total) to 18098 orthogroups.
-Fifty percent of all genes were in orthogroups with 7 or more genes (G50 was 7) and were contained in the largest 5006 orthogroups (O50 was 5006).
-There were 4189 orthogroups with all species present and 1270 of these consisted entirely of single-copy genes.
+OrthoFinder assigned 121743 genes (92.9% of total) to 17981 orthogroups.
+Fifty percent of all genes were in orthogroups with 7 or more genes (G50 was 7) and were contained in the largest 5076 orthogroups (O50 was 5076).
+There were 5485 orthogroups with all species present and 1755 of these consisted entirely of single-copy genes.

 CITATION:
  When publishing work that uses OrthoFinder please cite:
- Emms D.M. & Kelly S. (2015), Genome Biology 16:157
+ Emms D.M. & Kelly S. (2019), Genome Biology 20:238

  If you use the species tree in your work then please also cite:
  Emms D.M. & Kelly S. (2017), MBE 34(12): 3267-3278